mayconfmelo/transl/src/lib.typ

    * — used as `#context transl(mode: str)`. **/
   args: (:),
   /** <- dictionary
-    * Fluent arguments used to customize the translation output. **/ ..expr
+    * Arguments passed to Fluent, used to customize the translation output. **/ ..expr
   /** <- strings
    * Expressions to be translated. **/